-- ▶ Memory The system returns to its last known awake state upon the return of the AC power.
+➤ Memory The system returns to its last known awake state upon the return of the AC power.

-- → Always On

-→ Always Off

-The system is turned on upon the return of the AC power.
+➤ Always On The system is turned on upon the return of the AC power.

-→ Description of the AC power.
+Always Off The system stays off upon the return of the AC power.
+(Default)

-→ Always Off

-→ Compared to the AC power.

-→ Compared to the AC power.

-→ Compared to the AC power.

-→ Always Off

-→
+Note: To cancel the password, press <Enter> on this item.
+When prompted for the password, press <Enter> again without entering the password to clear the password settings.